-Bishkek has big shopping malls such as Tsum, Dordoi Plaza, Asia Mall, Vefa Center and Ala Archa mall. with tons of stores, cinemas, supermarkets, playgrounds as well as food courts.
-It’s a great place for locals to go hang out with friends or family.
-Quite many of the shops sell Chinese origin stuff and you cannot always be sure if authentic looking shops are the real brand shops or not.
+Bishkek has big shopping malls such as Tsum, Dordoi Plaza, Asia Mall, Vefa Center and Ala Archa mall with tons of stores, cinemas, supermarkets, playgrounds as well as food courts.
+They places where young locals to go hang out with friends or family.
+Quite many of the shops sell Chinese origin items and you cannot always be sure if authentic looking shops are the real brand shops or not.

 Bishkek Spa & Sauna (Banya)

 Spas are very popular in Bishkek and there are various types of spas with different price ranges from modest to luxurious.
 Locals, usually go to spas to spend the entire day with their friends and families enjoying the services and to eat and drink well.
 In Bishkek the spas are always separate for men and women.